brandon-engineer5/brandon-engineer5/README.md

-BA Electrical and Electronics Engineering
+BE Electrical and Electronics Engineering
+TU Dublin